mbasanta/craigslist-for-sale-alerts/README.md

  * EMAIL_RECIPIENT - The address where you want to receive email alerts
  * SLACK_TOKEN - The token that allows us to connect to Slack
  * SLACK_CHANNEL - the Slack channel you want the bot to post in
+ * DMS_URL - Optional Dead Man's Snitch URL used for monitoring

 Deployment